LugoBlogger/SI-201-401-discrete-mathematics/AY-23-24-odd/week12-combinatorials.md

 > If $n$ and $r$ are integers with $0 \leq r \leq n$, then
 > $P(n, r) = \dfrac{n!}{(n-r)!}$

+### Example 4
+How many ways are there to select a first-prize winner, a second-prize winner, and a third-prize winner from 100 different people who have entered a contest?

+### Example 8
+How many different committees of three students can be formed from a group of four students?

 An **$r$-combination** of elements of a set is an unordered selection of $r$ elements from the set.